 My strange and wonderful 6-year old has an obsession with bones.
 She even asked me if she could have my bones when I die.
 I said yes, but since we aren’t at that point yet, right now we are gathering all sorts of animal bones and cleaning them. 🙂

-I read a lot about how to clean bones on the web.
-The general consensus is that:
+I read a lot about how to clean bones on the web and have now tried it many times.
+Here’s a quick overview:

 - Never use bleach to clean bones.
 It will destroy their structural integrity.

 - Only boil bones to clean them if you have no other means.
-And, from my experience, boiled bones don’t look as nice as ones cleaned with hydrogen peroxide.
-They get all shiny when boiled (because boiling traps the fat inside the bones).
+They look yellow and terrible when boiled (because boiling traps the fat inside the bones).

-- Hydrogen peroxide is the best amateur method for cleaning bones.
+- Hydrogen peroxide is the best amateur method for whitening bones.

 First I’ll talk about how to clean bones with just hydrogen peroxide.
 Then, I’ll tell you a good hack using baking soda to clean very large bones.